damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. Do you have any questions about the job or our organization?
 1. Why did you apply to GitLab?
 1. For each significant study and job ask: why did you select this one and why did it end? (for studies: why not do master, PhD, PostDoc, etc.)
-1. What did you like least about your last position?
+1. When were you most satisfied in your most recent position?
-1. When were you most satisfied in your position?
+1. What did you like least about your most recent position?
 1. Take each skill required for the job and do a [STAR](https://en.wikipedia.org/wiki/Situation,_Task,_Action,_Result) for a couple of situations.
 1. What professional achievements are you most proud of?
 1. How do you keep up to date with developments in your profession?